-2) Involving PWUD in the Design of the Model
+Involving PWUD in the design of the model

-- a) Upon determining there is sufficient need for mobile addiction services, continued input from PWUD is important to ensuring any program is designed and implemented to best serve the needs of those at greatest risk for overdose.
-The team should consider conducting a survey or otherwise consulting with PWUD to solicit input on: - i) Acceptability of this type of program by PWUD. - ii) Program design including location and hours of service. - iii) Potential barriers to accessing these services. - b) There is no better resource on how to design addiction programming than PWUD.
+Upon determining there is sufficient need for mobile addiction services, continued input from PWUD is important to ensuring any program is designed and implemented to best serve the needs of those at greatest risk for overdose.
+The team should consider conducting a survey or otherwise consulting with PWUD to solicit input on:

+- Acceptability of this type of program by PWUD - Program design, including location and hours of service - · Potential barriers to accessing these services

+There is no better resource on how to design addiction programming than PWUD.
 It is highly recommended to include PWUD actively in the design and planning process.
-Conducting surveys, focus groups, interviews, or other ways of soliciting feedback is crucial to understanding need and an ideal service model.
-Syringe exchange program staff may be a great resource as they often have established trust in the community. - i) Strengths PWUD are the best resource in understanding the desires and needs of this population, and they can be easily engaged in the development of programming in a variety of ways.
-Ideally, compensation is provided for people's time providing consultation. - ii) Weaknesses Stigma and criminalization of drug use may prevent PWUD from sharing information about locations where they stay/use drugs.
+Conducting surveys, focus groups, interviews, or other ways of soliciting feedback are crucial to understanding need and an ideal service model.
+Syringe exchange program staff may be a great resource as they often have established trust in the community.

+- Strengths-PWUD are the best resource in understanding the desires and needs of this population and they can be easily engaged in the development of programming in a variety of ways.
+Ideally, compensation is provided for people's time providing consultation. - Weaknesses-Stigma and criminalization of drug use may prevent PWUD from sharing information about locations where they stay/use drugs.

-3) Community Engagement
+Community engagement

-- a) Engaging with local stakeholders is crucial to the planning and implementation of a mobile health program.
-The team should consider reaching out to community partners to: - i) Use existing data to demonstrate the need in target areas.
+Engaging with local stakeholders is crucial to the planning and implementation of a mobile health program.
+The team should consider reaching out to community partners to:

-- (1) Be mindful to protect patients' and PWUDs' privacy when presenting data; when possible, use data in the aggregate, highlight data limitations, and be sure to contextualize when describing trends. - ii) Present research supporting interventions which may be controversial, for example, syringe exchange and medications for OUD. - iii) Describe the program design and goals, answer any questions, and address any concerns about the proposed program. - iv) Solicit feedback on parking location and observed drug activity in the area. - v) Establish linkages to local partners including health centers, addiction programming, and other support services, and create a plan for seamless referrals to these services. - (1) Consider establishing memoranda of understanding to formalize relationships. - (2) Ongoing care coordination with community partners necessary to navigate complex referral. - (3) Engagement with local pharmacies is important. - vi) Establish an ongoing dialogue and provide consistent updates to community partners during the pilot phase. - b) Sample list of stakeholders to consider for community engagement: - i) City Hall officials - ii) City Council representatives - iii) Neighborhood liaisons - iv) Law enforcement - v) Homeless services/shelters - vi) Community health center leadership - vii) Neighborhood coalitions - viii) Business owners/coalitions c) Examples of community concerns, and sample responses:
+- Use existing data to demonstrate the need in target areas - Be mindful to protect patients' and PWUD's privacy when presenting data; when possible, use data in the aggregate, highlight data limitations and be sure to contextualize when describing trends. - Present research supporting interventions which may be controversial, for example, syringe exchange and medications for OUD

+- Describe the program design and goals, answer any questions and address any concerns about the proposed program. - Solicit feedback on parking location and observed drug activity in the area. - Establish linkages to local partners including health centers, addiction programming and other support services and create a plan for seamless referrals to these services. - Consider establishing memoranda of understanding to formalize relationships. - Ongoing care coordination with community partners is necessary to navigate complex referral. - Engagement with local pharmacies is important. - Establish an ongoing dialogue and provide consistent updates to community partners during the pilot phase.

+Sample list of stakeholders to consider for community engagement:

+- · City Hall officials

+- · City Council representatives

+- · Neighborhood liaisons

+- · Law enforcement

+- · Homeless services/shelters

+- Community health center leadership

+- · Neighborhood coalitions

+- · Business owners/coalitions

+Examples of community concerns and sample responses:

-- Please note that not all potential responses may apply depending on program design or resources - i) CONCERN: Diversion Worries that prescribed treatments such as buprenorphine will be sold on the street or otherwise misused.
+Please note that not all potential responses may apply depending on program design or resources

+Concern: Diversion-Worries that prescribed treatments such as buprenorphine will be sold on the street or otherwise misused